If you’ve been reading these dispatches for any time, you know that I’m all in on real estate overseas.

-In today’s complicated world, international property stands out more strongly than ever among investment options because it is both a hard asset and one of the best current opportunities for generating cash flow while building real, long-term wealth.
+In our world today, I’d say that international property stands out more strongly than ever among investment options because it is both a hard asset and one of the best current opportunities for generating cash flow while building real, long-term wealth.

 - Best Places To Live Overseas In 2018